 These goals give you a plan A and a plan B - goal one works to solve the problem, helps your dog to feel better (plan A) and goal two ensures that if a trigger is too close too soon, your dog can cope (plan B).

-Together these goals give you
+Together these goals give you achievable, realistic, positive results.

 "I was referred to Karen by my vet after my dog started reacting to cats, both at the window and on walks.
-I started with a zoom call and then a home visit.
+I started with a online call and then a home visit.
 The home visit was especially helpful and reassuring that the way I was doing the training was ok.
 The advice I was given was excellent and the difference in his reactivity in a few short weeks is amazing.
 I'm sure with continued training he will improve even more.

 I wouldn't hesitate to recommend Karen."